zeek/zeek/script-reference/types.rst

     Vectors of type ``count`` can also be operands for the bitwise and/or/xor operators, ``&``, ``|`` and ``^``.

-    See the :bro:keyword:`for` statement for info on how to iterate over the elements in a vector.
+    See the :zeek:keyword:`for` statement for info on how to iterate over the elements in a vector.

-.. bro:type:: record
+.. zeek:type:: record

     A "record" is a collection of values.
 Each value has a field name and a type.
 Values do not need to have the same type and the types